 Emma C. Berry is a beautiful little fishing sloop at Mystic Seaport Museum in Mystic, Connecticut.
 She is one of the oldest surviving commercial vessels in America, and the last known surviving American well smack.

 When experiencing a Hoyt painting the details are incredible.
-It takes time to absorb all that has gone in to the creation of these fantastic works of art.
+It takes time to absorb all that has gone into the creation of these fantastic works of art.
 As much as we try to duplicate in digital, seeing them in person is best.
-We hope you have the chance to visit Kennebunk and Kennebunkport and stop in at a Maine Art Shows.